-This is a broad category and includes a range of evolving risks.
-Emerging risks, such as artificial intelligence and cloud computing, continue to transform technology, making this risk category an ongoing concern.
-Risks in this category are focused mostly on the risk to the operations network controlling the grid.
+This risk category has more risks than any other, with 14 identified and one being researched.
+Seven risks are considered high, five medium, and two low.
+Emerging risks, such as artificial intelligence and cloud computing, continue to be transformative trends in technology, making this risk category an ongoing concern.

+Risks are focused primarily on the risk to the operations network controlling the Grid.
 However, corporate network cybersecurity can still pose a threat either to grid operations or to the stability of the entities affected.
-For example, an attack on an entity's financial system could affect its ability to pay employees and suppliers or collect revenue and thus undermine confidence in the utility and its ability to operate.
+An example is an attack on an entity's financial system, which could affect its ability to pay employees and suppliers or collect revenue and thus undermine confidence in the utility and its ability to operate.